Legacy West: Shops, hotel and tenants

-FedEx Office, NTT Data Systems, and Fogo de Chão and the North American headquarters for Toyota Motor Corporation, and the regional headquarters for JPMorgan Chase, and Liberty Mutual Insurance.
-It also includes the 15-story, 303-room Renaissance Dallas at Plano Legacy West Hotel.
+FedEx Office, NTT Data Systems, and Boeing Global Services, and the North American headquarters for Toyota Motor Corporation, and the regional headquarters for JPMorgan Chase, and Liberty Mutual Insurance.
+Renaissance Hotels operate the 15-story, 303-room Renaissance Dallas at Plano Legacy West Hotel.

 The Shops at Legacy

-To the east of Legacy West and Dallas North Tollway is the Shops at Legacy, a 400,000 square ft lifestyle center.
-It is located south of the corporate headquarters of Alliance Data and LegacyTexas Bank.
-The Shops at Legacy has a luxury Marriot hotel called the Dallas/Plano Marriott at Legacy Town Center just south of Legacy Drive, overlooking Bishop Park and houses Hilti North America, Hilti's North American headquarters.
+To the east of Legacy West and Dallas North Tollway is the Shops at Legacy (now designated as the Shops at Legacy East and Legacy North), a 400,000 square foot lifestyle center.
+It is located south of the office building of Bread Financial.
+The Shops at Legacy houses Hilti North America, Hilti's North American headquarters.
 Right in the center of The Shops at Legacy is the Baccus Cemetery, the oldest cemetery in Plano dating back to about 1847 where Captain Henry Cook buried his son Daniel Cook, a veteran from the War of 1812.
 The Baccus Cemetery is one of the most historic sites in Plano.

-Shops include Benefit Cosmetics, bluemercury, Elaine Turner, Kendra Scott, lululemon athletica, Urban Outfitters, Louis Vuitton, Gucci, and Tiffany and Co.
+Shops include Kendra Scott and Urban Outfitters.
+Louis Vuitton, Gucci, and Tiffany and Co. have since moved to Legacy West.